tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ## 12. Lease offer creation failure
 - **Case 1:** If your lease offering failed when you run `evernode offerlease`, Executing the command again would offer the remaining leases.
-- **Case 2:** If `evernode status` shows unoffered lease, but still you are getting following error when executing `evernode offerlease`.
+- **Case 2:** If `evernode status` shows an unoffered lease, but still you are getting the following error when executing `evernode offerlease`.
   - `evernode status` output :
     ```
     Available Lease offers: 3 out of 6